visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     * This may include any relevant user data files as well as approval, where appropriate for world read access to such data.

-  * Identifying a *low-hanging fruit* type issue and subsequently engaging in the *housekeeping* work to resolve it.
+  * Identifying any *low-hanging fruit* type work that would address, even if only in part, the original SRE inquiry and then engaging in the *housekeeping* work to resolve it.
   * Determining if the user's issue is known (e.g. an issue ticket already exists).
   * Updating a known issue with new information from this user, perhaps adjusting labels on the issue or putting the issue back into the